-- B.17 Whether a business is carried on 'in Australia' focusses upon whether activity is undertaken in Australia as part of the entity's business.
+B.17 Whether a business is carried on 'in Australia' focusses upon whether activity is undertaken in Australia as part of the entity's business.
 There is 'a need for some physical activity in Australia through human instrumentalities, being activity that itself forms part of the course of conducting business'.
-However, as noted in another decision, 'provided that there are acts within Australia which are part of the company's business, the company will be doing business in Australia although the bulk of its business is conducted elsewhere and it maintains no office in Australia'. - B.18 An important consideration in applying this territorial requirement in the context of the Privacy Act is that the Act, though technologically-neutral, operates in an environment where personal information is regularly collected, held, used and disclosed online by organisations that may simultaneously carry on business through the web in many countries.
-In addition, an object of the Privacy Act is to 'promote the protection of the privacy of individuals' (s 2A(a)), which requires that regard be had to contemporary and practical circumstances. - B.19 In this context, factors that may be considered in assessing if an entity carries on business in Australia include whether: - the entity has a place of business in Australia - people who undertake business acts for the entity are located in Australia for example, an entity may carry on business in Australia where an agent acting on its behalf carries on its business from some fixed place in Australia - the entity has a website that offers goods or services to countries including Australia - Australia is one of the countries on the drop-down menu appearing on the entity's website - web content that forms part of carrying on the business, was uploaded by or on behalf of the entity, in Australia - business or purchase orders are assessed or acted upon in Australia - the entity is the registered proprietor of trademarks in Australia - B.20 The presence or absence of one of these factors may not be determinative in assessing whether an entity carries on business in Australia.
-For example, where an entity does not have a place of business in Australia, this does not necessarily mean that it does not carry on business in Australia.
+However, as noted in another decision, 'provided that there are acts within Australia which are part of the company's business, the company will be doing business in Australia although the bulk of its business is conducted elsewhere and it maintains no office in Australia'.

+- B.18 An important consideration in applying this territorial requirement in the context of the Privacy Act is that the Act, though technologically-neutral, operates in an environment where personal information is regularly collected, held, used and disclosed online by organisations that may simultaneously carry on business through the web in many countries.
+In addition, an object of the Privacy Act is to 'promote the protection of the privacy of individuals' (s 2A(a)), which requires that regard be had to contemporary and practical circumstances. - B.19 In this context, factors that may be considered in assessing if an entity carries on business in Australia include whether: - the entity has a place of business in Australia - people who undertake business acts for the entity are located in Australia for example, an entity may carry on business in Australia where an agent acting on its behalf carries on its business from some fixed place in Australia10 - the entity has a website that offers goods or services to countries including Australia - Australia is one of the countries on the drop-down menu appearing on the entity's website - web content that forms part of carrying on the business, was uploaded by or on behalf of the entity, in Australia - business or purchase orders are assessed or acted upon in Australia - the entity is the registered proprietor of trademarks in Australia11 - B.20 The presence or absence of one of these factors may not be determinative in assessing whether an entity carries on business in Australia.
+For example, where an entity does not have a place of business in Australia, this does not necessarily mean that it does not carry on business in Australia. - B.21 An entity will not generally be regarded as carrying on business in Australia solely on the basis that a purchase order can be placed in Australia or that it has a website that can be accessed from Australia.12

-&lt;sup>8 Gebo Investments (Labuan) Ltd v Signatory Investments Pty Ltd [2005] NSWSC 544 at [33]
+8 Gebo Investments (Labuan) Ltd v Signatory Investments Pty Ltd [2005] NSWSC 544 at [33]

-&lt;sup>9 Australian Securities and Investments Commission v ActiveSuper Pty Ltd (No 1) [2012] FCA 1519 at [47]
+9 Australian Securities and Investments Commission v ActiveSuper Pty Ltd (No 1) [2012] FCA 1519 at [47]

-&lt;sup>10 Bray v F Hoffman-La Roche Ltd (2002) 118 FCR 1 at [62]
+$^{^{\}rm 10}$ Bray v F Hoffman-La Roche Ltd (2002) 118 FCR 1 at [62]

-&lt;sup>11 Australian Wool Innovation Ltd v Newkirk (no 3) [2005] FCA 1308 at [34]
+11 Australian Wool Innovation Ltd v Newkirk (no 3) [2005] FCA 1308 at [34]